victorlapin/BTCantinaMissions/README.md

   [Krafs.Publicizer](https://github.com/pardeike/Publicizer) — `Assembly-CSharp`
   and `BTSimpleMechAssembly` are publicized (compile-time copies only; at runtime the original assemblies are used as-is).

+## Known limitations

+- **Deliver mode** is only supported for `CollectItems`. `CollectMech` / `CollectMechParts` always behave as `Acquire` (nothing is removed): picking the exact mech out of a family, or splitting parts across variants, needs a selection UI that does not exist yet.
+- **Destroy targets** are limited to traits the player can identify in combat (unit type, weight class, recognizable archetypes such as carriers) — by design; see the note for modders above.
+- **No chassis-specific destroy jobs** ("Destroy Wasp") yet — requires the LewdableTanks `VAssemblyVariant` integration.
+- **Vehicles are not first-class targets** of collect jobs yet; the family resolver is mech-only for now.
+- **IRTweaks** is a hard dependency because the cantina button replaces the vanilla store button — its `StreamlinedMainMenu` feature must stay enabled, otherwise the store becomes unreachable (no runtime check for that flag).
+- The monthly board refresh is anchored to the financial report and is skipped while in transit (the board regenerates on the next cantina arrival).
+- English only, no localization.

 ## License